ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 * This interaction continues until the client's requirements are met or until the client chooses to terminate the connection.

 ### 5. Statelessness
 * In many client-server interactions, the server is stateless, meaning it doesn't retain information about previous requests from the same client.
-Each request from the client is independent, and the client must include any necessary context or session information.
+Each request from the client is independent and the client must include any necessary context or session information.

 * However, stateful communication is also possible, where the server maintains some level of session state between requests.